 Then there’s Engracia, an undocumented immigrant from Mexico who is burdened by the grief of her deceased child and who works as a maid for Honorata.
 It’s Engracia’s actions at a pivotal moment that ultimately decide the fates of all these women.

-’ROUND MIDNIGHT is a deeply wise reminder of the invisible threads that bind us together.
+IN THE MIDNIGHT ROOM is a deeply wise reminder of the invisible threads that bind us together.
 Full of diverse characters, joy, heartbreak, longing, and suspense, it’s a new kind of Great American Novel.

-And, in case you were wondering, I left my copy of ’ROUND MIDNIGHT for my college roommate to read.
+And, in case you were wondering, I left my copy of IN THE MIDNIGHT ROOM for my college roommate to read.
 Needless to say, I was quickly forgiven for ignoring her all weekend.